Set Up a WordPress Multi Language Site (How to + Best Practises)

 A lot of the content that appears on your WordPress website is generated automatically by your plugins or theme.
 WooCommerce, for example, incorporates Add to cart buttons, checkout pages, and plenty more elements.

-In our examples, we’ve been using WooCommerce, which is also available in Spanish.
+In our examples, we’re using WooCommerce, which is also available in Spanish.
 That means merely switching languages using TranslatePress is enough to update most of its strings, such as the Add to cart button:

 Translating an add to cart button.